SmGPhoenix1/discretize-guides/builds/revenant/condi-alac-renegade/index.md

     uptime: 13 stacks
     variant: party
 code: "[&DQkOHQMuPzrcEQAABhIAACsSAADUEQAAyhEAAAQFAAArEgYS1BEAAAAAAAA=]"
+cmGuide: ""
 classification:
   - 4
   - 3
   - 4
   - 3
   - 5
-date: "2023-10-21T16:37:13.300Z "
+date: "2024-08-28T17:25:27.421Z "
-title: Condi (Alac) Renegade
-rating: Meta
-role: Condi Damage
-profession: Revenant
-conditions:
-  - name: Vulnerability
-    uptime: 15 stacks
-  - name: Torment
-  - name: Burning
-  - name: Bleeding
-  - name: Poisoned
-cmGuide: ""
 ---

 <Warning>

-This build is mainly to be used in condition comps.
+This build is mainly to be used in condition comps in (such as Sunqua Peak CM and Silent Surf CM).
 In power comps <BuildLink build="Power Renegade" specialization="Renegade"/> is strictly better due to a lot of factors such as quick burst, more support, and more versatility.

 </Warning>

-Condi <Specialization name="Renegade"/> is an unique build that may only be played in condition comps, since it performs much better than <BuildLink build="Power Renegade" specialization="Renegade"/>.
-Condi <Specialization name="Renegade"/> has decent damage output and can be pretty efficient when played properly.
+Condi <Specialization name="Renegade"/> is an unique build that should only be played in condition comps, since it performs much better than <BuildLink build="Power Renegade" specialization="Renegade"/>.
+Condi <Specialization name="Renegade"/> has a high damage output and can be pretty efficient when played properly.
 Condi <Specialization name="Renegade"/> provides <Boon name="Alacrity"/> and some <Boon name="Might"/> through <Skill id="45537"/> and <Skill id="44076"/> respectively.
 Finally, to top it off this build has high CC capabilities with <Skill id="41220"/>, <Skill id="28409"/> and <Skill id="41820"/>.

 Condi <Specialization name="Renegade"/> is pretty independent due to its rather good mobility (<Skill id="28029"/>, <Skill id="27917"/>) and permanent 25 <Boon name="Might"/> thanks to <Skill id="44076"/> and <Trait id="1781"/>.